 THREATS TO SAFETY AND SECURITY: While in New Zealand you should review your personal security practices, be alert to any unusual activity, and report any significant incidents to local police.

 Stay up to date by:

-CRIME: The crime rate in New Zealand is low and has decreased over the past year.
-The most prevalent crime is theft or attempted theft from cars, camper vans, and hostels.
-To help protect against theft, do not leave passports or other valuable items in unattended vehicles.
+CRIME: The crime rate in New Zealand is relatively low, but theft from cars, recreational vehicles, and hostels is common, especially in areas frequented by tourists.
+Do not leave passports or other valuable items in unattended vehicles.
 Violent crime against tourists is rare; however, if you are traveling alone, you should be especially vigilant and avoid isolated areas.